 To scroll up and down the Configuration Menu, use buttons \Downarrow (5) and \Uparrow (6).
 To return to the Main Menu press Cancel (8).
 Note that, unlike Timer and Heater Settings, changes to Configuration items are saved as they are made.

-The Configuration screen gives the following information:
+The Configuration screen is used for the following information and parameters: